 Cumins have a warm & earthy flavour.
 Moreover, the aroma contains a bit of both sweetness & bitterness.
-That’s the reason why it is one of India’s favourite spice.
+That’s the reason why it is one of India’s favourite spices.
 And that’s why we are using them in our murabba.

 Red Chili Powder

 Murabba has a variety of flavours, including teekha.
 Yes, the meetha & teekha combination is the true identity of homemade mango murabba.
-However, my family members love a little more teekhapan.
+However, my family members love it a little more teekhapan.
 Hence I add extra chilli powder.
-I bet you will love the extra spicy taste.
+I bet you will love the spicy taste.
 Try it.

 Taste & Texture of Murabba